 While these cats may have set outstanding records for their longevity, they might inspire you to wonder how long your cat could live.

-Generally, you should expect between 10 and 20 years, says Jessica Watson, the Cat World team lead at Best Friends Animal Society sanctuary.
+Generally, a cat's lifespan is between 10 and 20 years, says Jessica Watson, the Cat World team lead at Best Friends Animal Society sanctuary.

-Your vet can also help you make a nutrition plan that’s specific to your cat’s needs.
-Age, breed, and activity level all affect the amount and type of food that’s best for your cat.
-Your vet will help you identify when it might be time to change your cat’s food as he ages.
+Your vet can also help you make a nutrition plan that's specific to your cat's needs.
+Age, breed, and activity level all affect the type and amount of food that's best for your cat.
+Your vet will help you identify when it might be time to change your cat's food as he ages.

-Indoor cats—ones who live exclusively inside your house—have double the life expectancy of outdoor cats, Watson says.
-Outdoor cats still live full lives, but they’re exposed to illnesses, parasites, predators, and cars their indoor brethren steer clear of.
+Indoor cats—ones who live exclusively inside your house—have roughly double the life expectancy of outdoor cats, Watson says.
+Outdoor cats still live full lives, but they're exposed to illnesses, parasites, predators, and cars their indoor brethren steer clear of.
 According to the UC Davis School of Veterinary Medicine, the average lifespan of indoor cats is 10–15 years.
 For outdoor cats, it's as low as 2–5 years.

 Indoor-outdoor cats, who live inside but visit the outdoors every so often, get to live in the best of both worlds, but they face the same risks as the ones who spend most of their time outside—just at a lesser frequency.

 "Indoor-outdoor cats are more susceptible to abscesses (from bites) and diseases that can be transmitted by parasites they will encounter outdoors," Watson says.
 "Regular checkups and monthly topicals for flea/tick prevention can help combat these, along with making sure your animals are up-to-date on their vaccines."

 She adds that in some cases, spayed or neutered cats can live longer than those who aren't.
 Unaltered cats can be more prone to sexually transmitted diseases and conditions of the reproductive system.